-Superfund.
-The President's FY2009 budget request included \$1.23 billion for the Hazardous Substance Superfund account, \$13.9 million more than the FY2008 appropriation of nearly \$1.22 billion.
-This account primarily funds the cleanup of contaminated sites on the National Priorities List (NPL) of the nation's most hazardous sites, and supports numerous activities related to that effort.
-As presented in Table 15, the above amounts are the net amounts after transfers to the Science and Technology account to support research of more effective cleanup methods, and to the Office of the Inspector General account for investigation, audit, and evaluation of the program's performance.
+President Bush's FY2009 amended budget request included \$1.29 billion for the Hazardous Substance Superfund account, \$34.4 million more than the FY2008 appropriation of \$1.25 billion.
+This account primarily funds the cleanup of contaminated sites on the National Priorities List (NPL) of the nation's most hazardous waste sites, and supports numerous activities related to that effort.
+These amounts indicated for the FY2009 request and the FY2008 enacted appropriation are the total amounts for the Superfund account, prior to transfers to the Science and Technology account to support research of more effective cleanup methods, and to the Office of the Inspector General account for investigation, audit, and evaluation of the program's performance.
+See the breakout of the Superfund account in Table 16 for the net funds available after transfers.